join me

 Make Immune Health a Priority

-This is a time when all the excesses of the season and pandemic news can take a toll on our immune system.
-This includes stress; lack of sleep, sunshine, and activity; too much sugar, wheat, and alcohol; and a decrease in vegetable intake.
+This is when all the season’s excesses affect our immune system.
+This includes stress, lack of sleep, sunshine, and activity, too much sugar, wheat, and alcohol, and a decrease in vegetable intake.
 Laugh often since daily laughter is related to a boost in immune function.

 Leave a Reply